 To delete a bookmark or link:

-Linking to bookmarks or sections in other documents
+You can link to bookmarks or sections that are in other documents using the same steps.

 After doing so, clicking on the link will open a new browser tab and navigate you to the appropriate bookmark or section in the other document.